jangho721/jangho721.github.io/_projects/1_project.md

   <div class="col-md-6">
     <h3 class="mb-4">Why Deep Knowledge Tracing?</h3>
     <p>
-      "<strong>Understanding</strong>" is a subjective metric, and directly modeling it is a challenging task.
+      "<strong>Understanding</strong>" is a subjective metric, so directly modeling it is a challenging task.
 Moreover, it is influenced by multiple concepts, not just a single one, making it difficult to estimate through simple calculations.
 Therefore, we model and indirectly estimate "understanding" by defining the probability of correctly answering the next question as an understanding of specific concepts, based on their problem-solving history (correct/incorrect answers).
-To achieve this, we use <strong>Deep Knowledge Tracing</strong> models based on RNN, Attention Mechanism, and Transformer, which effectively handle continuous problem-solving data to estimate "understanding".
+To achieve this, we use <strong>Deep Knowledge Tracing</strong> models based on <em>RNN</em>, <em>Attention Mechanism</em>, and <em>Transformer</em>, which effectively handle continuous problem-solving data to estimate "understanding".
     </p>
   </div>
 </div>